gbauza3destinee/gbauza3destinee/README.md

 <img src= "https://media.giphy.com/media/X5wgAOZeK5mTYtvTnO/giphy.gif" alt="Starry Night Banner I Designed Using JSON, HTML and CSS" width="100vw" height="100vh">

   </center>

- ### You can find me on <a href= "https://www.linkedin.com/in/destineebauza">LinkedIn</a>

 <h1 align="center">Hi  💫, I'm Des</h1>
 <h3 align="center">Non Binary Backend Developer from NYC</h3>

-I am an aspiring Non Binary programmer born and raised in New York City.
-I love making programs, and working remotely with my sidekick bunny- who reminds me to eat my greens🥬.
+I am a Non Binary programmer born and raised in New York City.
+I love making programs, pursuing curiosity and learning from life, and working remotely beside my sidekick bunny- who reminds me to eat my daily greens🥬.

 I am excited to participate in the ever expanding field of tech.
 My goal is to meet any problem with confidence and put myself into new experiences, so I can produce smarter, cleaner and more optimized solutions with my code.